gaboesquivel/gaboesquivel/content/projects/opyn.md

   - Indexed onchain data with Ponder, PostgreSQL, and Supabase.
   - Prototyped an LLM assistant for onboarding and support.
 story:
-  - At Opyn, I set up the Next.js app structure and the data-fetching path the trading interface sits on.
-I built that interface with Next.js 14 and React Server Components.
-The frontend used shadcn/ui components based on Radix UI primitives with Tailwind CSS styling.
+  - At Opyn I set up the Next.js app structure and the data-fetching path the trading interface sits on.
-  - I implemented Ponder for blockchain data indexing, storing data in PostgreSQL via Supabase.
-Chain interactions were handled through viem/wagmi with Alchemy RPC endpoints.
+  - I built the trading interface with Next.js 14 and React Server Components, using shadcn/ui and Tailwind.
+Ponder indexed onchain data into PostgreSQL via Supabase; chain calls went through viem and wagmi with Alchemy RPCs.
   - I also prototyped an LLM assistant for onboarding and support.
 experienceCompany: "Opyn"
 order: 2